 How to get to Gran Canaria

 The easiest way to get yourself a holiday to Gran Canaria is to book yourself a package holiday where the flights and accommodation are booked together.
 This is great if you want an all inclusive holiday in Gran Canaria as everything is taken care of.
+Resorts such as Playa del Ingles, Maspalomas and San Agustin are all favourite choices.
 You may prefer to book your own flights and hotel separately, possibly along with car hire to get yourself around.
 This way you can stay in out of the way locations and day trips will be super simple.

 There are plenty of resorts around the south of the island which are great for a package holidays in Gran Canaria, plus the resort of Las Palmas in the north by the capital.
 The most popular with us Brits are Maspalomas, Playa del Ingles, Puerto de Mogan, San Agustin and Puerto Rico.
+You could even try out Cruz de Tejeda, known as the 'pearl of Gran Canaria', for its gorgeous architecture and panoramic ocean views.
 In all of these you will find a great mix of cheap accommodation, all inclusive hotels, villas and self-catering apartments.

-If you're looking to get a little off the beaten track but still want to make sure there will be some shops, bars and restaurants then how about up-and-coming Meloneras or out-of-the-way Taurito?
+If you're looking to get a little off the beaten track but still want to make sure there will be some shops, bars and restaurants then how about up-and-coming Meloneras, traditional La Aldea de San Nicolas, or out-of-the-way Taurito?
+Golfers should head to El Salobre, which boasts two 18-hole courses.
 With the airport in such a central location, nothing is too hard to get to though.